 Pain in the front of your hips?

-Hip pain, hip joint impingement or Femoroacetabular Impingement (FAI) is becoming more prominent these days as I am seeing more and more people coming into my clinic with complaints in the front of the hip that sometimes can wrap around towards the back of the hip, into the back or buttock or even in the thigh.
+Hip pain, hip joint impingement or Femoroacetabular Impingement (FAI) is becoming more prominent these days as we are seeing more and more people coming into the clinic with complaints in the front of the hip that sometimes can wrap around towards the back of the hip, into the back or buttock or even in the thigh.

 FAI can sometimes be mistaken as lower back pain or sacroiliac pain and vice versa.
 If left untreated, this condition will result in early osteoarthritis, hip replacement, severe groin and buttock pain, and limited and painful range of motion.

-Anterior hip pain is more so due to muscular imbalance around the hip joint.
+Anterior hip pain is more due to muscular imbalance around the hip joint.

 Why is this occurring?
-I believe it’s down to jobs and activities that have us sitting for longer, more often.
+Ultimately it’s down to jobs and activities that have us sitting for longer, more often.
 This can cause tightness in and around the smaller muscles in the hip, resulting in restricted and painful hip joints.